Harsh-Anand-Singh/todo_list/README.md

 - Search and Filter Functionality
 - Analytics for Task Completion Trends

-**Technologies Used:**
-- Frontend: React.js, Redux, React Router, Axios
-- Backend: Node.js, Express.js, MongoDB with Mongoose, Passport.js for authentication
-- Real-Time Communication: Socket.io

 **Contributions:**
 - Developed a responsive and intuitive user interface for seamless task management.
 - Implemented a robust backend system with secure user authentication and authorization.
-- Integrated real-time updates using Socket.io, enabling collaborative task management.
 - Employed Redux for state management, ensuring efficient data flow and a consistent user experience.
 - Incorporated features such as task categories, due dates, and priority levels for enhanced organization.

-**Results:**
-The project serves as a showcase of technical proficiency in full-stack development, real-time communication, and the implementation of advanced features in a web application.
-The application provides a comprehensive solution for efficient task management and collaboration.

 **Future Enhancements:**
 Ongoing development includes further refinement of user interface elements, additional analytics features, and the integration of third-party services for extended functionality.